-CMU offers more than 150 study sites in more than 50 countries.
+Yes!
+CMU offers over 150 study sites in more than 50 countries.
 In addition to study programs, students may choose to intern abroad, including virtually.
-Faculty-led programs offer students an international education experience with CMU faculty and fellow CMU students.
+Faculty-led programs offer students a short-term global education experience with CMU faculty and fellow CMU students.